iamNilotpal/service/README.md

   and extensible approach, allowing easy integration of various configuration sources such as environment variables and configuration files.

-- HTTP Server: A pre-configured HTTP server with graceful shutdown capabilities, middleware support, and essential handlers like health checks.
+- HTTP Server: A pre-configured HTTP server with graceful shutdown capabilities and middleware support.

 - Middleware: Built-in middleware for logging and recovery, ensuring robust error handling and request logging out-of-the-box.